 Many investors look to sector ETFs as a means to profit from the next hot industry.
 They remember, perhaps, the tech boom of the 1990s or the big jump in gold mining stocks in the early 2000s.
 The difficulty of this kind of investing, of course, is that the hot industries often drop in price as fast (or faster) than they rise.
 Timing and risk management strategy are critical for investors utilizing this approach.

 Rather than search for the next hot sector, a related strategy is to overweight your portfolio in accordance with different phases of the business cycle.
 Research indicates that various stock market sectors tend to do better than the overall market at different stages of the business cycle.
-Utilizing this strategy, an investor might remain fully invested in the stock market, but will weight their portfolio in accordance with each phase of the cycle.
+Using this strategy, an investor might remain fully invested in the stock market, but will weight their portfolio in accordance with each phase of the cycle.

 Typically, in the early stages of an economic recovery, transportation and financial stocks usually outperform the overall market.
 As the recovery takes hold and companies begin to invest more in operations, technology and capital goods stocks usually benefit.
 In the later stages of the recovery, consumer goods, energy, and precious metal stocks tend to outperform the market.
 As the economic recovery begins to lose steam, so-called non-cyclical stocks, such as health care and food stocks generally will outperform the overall market.